David Belasco: Theatres

+New York

-The first Belasco Theatre in New York was located at 229 West 42nd Street, between 7th and 8th Avenues, in the Times Square district of Manhattan.
-Belasco took over management of the theater and completely remodeled it in 1902, only two years after it was constructed as the Theatre Republic by Oscar Hammerstein (the grandfather of the famous lyricist).
-He gave up the theater in 1910 and it was renamed the Republic.
-Under various owners, it went through a tumultuous period as a burlesque venue, hosted second-run and, eventually, pornographic films and fell into a period of neglect before being rehabilitated and reopened as the New Victory Theater in 1995.
+New York's first Belasco Theatre was originally the Republic Theatre, located at 229 West 42nd Street, between 7th and 8th Avenues, in Manhattan's Theater District.
+Belasco took over the theater and remodeled it in 1902, two years after it was constructed by Oscar Hammerstein.
+Belasco gave up the theater in 1910, after which it was renamed the Republic.
+The theater then went through a tumultuous period as a burlesque venue, then a second-run and later pornographic movie theater.
+It was rehabilitated and reopened as New Victory Theater in 1995.

-The second Belasco Theatre is located at 111 West 44th Street, between 6th and 7th Avenues, only a few blocks away from the New Victory.
-It was constructed in 1907 as the Stuyvesant Theatre and renamed after Belasco in 1910.
-The theater was built to Belasco's wishes, with Tiffany lighting and ceiling panels, rich woodwork and murals.
-His business office and private apartment were also housed there.
+New York's second Belasco Theatre is located at 111 West 44th Street, between 6th and 7th Avenues, a few blocks from the original New York Belasco.
+This theater, originally Stuyvesant Theatre, was constructed in 1907 and renamed Belasco in 1910.
+The theater was built to Belasco's wishes, with Tiffany lighting and ceiling panels, rich woodwork, and murals.
+Belasco's office and private apartment were also housed in the building.
 The Belasco is still in operation as a Broadway venue with much of the original decor intact.
-In 2010 it underwent a massive US $14.5 million restoration, which strove to renovate and restore the theater to the condition it was in when David Belasco was alive.